 Dr. Stiell’s article on the OAR was published in the Ann Emerg Med 1992.
 There were 150 patients in the pilot stage and 750 in the main study.
 It showed the OAR was 100% sensitive and 40% specific.
 So it picked up all of the true positives or fractures.
 Applying the OAR would have decreased xrays by over one-third.

-Can the Ottawa ankle rules safely exclude ankle and foot fractures in children?
+Question: Can the Ottawa Ankle Rule safely exclude ankle and foot fractures in children?